andreasbm/readme/README.md

 <br />

-The description template adds a description to your readme.
 Use the `{{ readme.description }}` syntax to stamp it.
 To use this template you are required to add the field `description` to your `package.json` file.
 Optionally you can also add the fields `readme.text` and `readme.demo` which will be presented below the description.

 ```json
 {